donma/No2verse.AzureTable/README.md

 # No2verse.AzureTable

-A simple library for .Net developer to use [Azure Table Storage](https://azure.microsoft.com/en-us/services/storage/tables/) , dep
+A simple library for .Net developer to use [Azure Table Storage](https://azure.microsoft.com/en-us/services/storage/tables/)

 Dependency :